 Generally, everyday movements such as walking, standing, and lifting objects are enough to maintain your current level of muscle mass.
 However, after a spinal cord injury, these daily activities can be more difficult to accomplish.
 This lack of activity can cause muscles to shrink (muscle atrophy).
 Fortunately, survivors can engage in strength-training exercises that help lower the risk of muscle atrophy and stimulate neuroplasticity.

 You can rebuild strength by adding weight or resistance to any of the upper extremity exercises mentioned above.
-For example, when doing elbow flexion you can hold a dumbbell to increase the difficulty and stimulate muscle growth.
-Be mindful when doing any exercises with added weight to avoid the risk of injury or overworking your muscles.
+For example, when doing elbow flexion, you can hold a dumbbell, water bottle, or canned food to increase the difficulty and stimulate muscle growth.
+Be mindful to do exercises with added weight slow and controlled to avoid the risk of injury or overworking your muscles.

 Here are some upper extremity exercises for spinal cord injury that help rebuild strength:

 For this exercise, first and foremost, make sure the brakes are engaged and your wheelchair is secured.
 Then, put your hands on the armrests and straighten your arms.
-Slowly lift yourself up from the seat of the chair and slowly sit back down.
+Slowly lift yourself up from the seat of the chair and slowly lower back down.
+This exercise is excellent for strengthening the triceps and shoulders, with a movement that is great for position changes in the chair, transferring in and out of the wheelchair, and doing pressure reliefs to decrease the risk of pressure ulcers.

 15. Bicep Curls

 Place your arms as close to your trunk as possible while holding a dumbbell in either one or both hands.
-The face of your palms and inner arm should be facing up.
-Without moving your upper arm, bring the dumbbell up towards your shoulder, hold it for a second if you can, and then bring it back down.
+The palms and inner arm should be facing up.
+Without moving your upper arm, bend the elbows to bring the dumbbell up towards your shoulder, hold it for a second if you can, and then bring it back down.

 16. Triceps Extensions